Vegan Pumpkin Cupcakes With Chocolate Frosting

 - Vegan Butter or Shortening: I use Miyoko’s Organic Vegan Butter in this recipe, but you could use your favorite.
 You can also use organic shortening as well; I’ve tried this with both.
 I've also tested this with regular butter (incase you're not vegan).

-- Brown Sugar: I use my homemade organic light brown sugar in this recipe.
+- Brown Sugar: I use my homemade light brown sugar in this recipe.
 You could also use store bought too.

 - Apple Cider Vinegar: I use organic apple cider vinegar; you can use white vinegar if that’s all you have.